-As someone who cannot stand still for too long, i'm constantly on the move!
+As someone who cannot stand still for too long, I'm constantly on the move!
 Many other travellers call books their best friends on their adventures, but for me, I find books too bulky to take along.
 But also, I prefer to listen to stories, rather than read them.
-I love listening rather than reading because you get to absorb much more info, quicker.
+I love listening rather than reading because you get to absorb more information, quicker.
 On top of that, you get the emotions, tones and personalities through listening.
 You can create these crucial details from reading, but it will never be authentic.
-Therefore i've found a love in podcasts!
+Therefore I've found a love in travel podcasts!
 I've been researching like crazy to build my library of voices for my next adventure.
 Here are my favourite picks, the best podcasts for travellers!

 Best Podcasts For Travelling

 Tim lives, promotes, inspires and researchers totally holistically.
 Tim has become an expert on dieting, fitness, relationships, business, travelling, tech gear, networking.... the list goes on and on!
 The author of 'The 4 Hour Work Week' is an absolute genius!
 Listening to this man is downright inspiring.
 But in such a simple way.
 He breaks down so many huge worldly ideas, along with his guests, to bring light to everyday strategies, making anyones life greater and easier.
 I'm obsessed.
 It's definitely one of the best free podcasts out there.
 I binge listen to Tim often and find myself beaming with power to take on my daily activities!

 Heather and Travis have the best podcasts about travel on iTunes!
 These 2 bicker, laugh and reminisce together about all their adventures and experiences.
 Interviewing fellow traveller's, a main theme is discussing how to travel more for less!
 These guys are a ball of fun!
 My TOP pick for a genuine travel experience.